A Pelham puppet redressed as Queen Marie antoinette

 Alexander Sanderson Designs, Pelham Puppet, Marie Antoinette, original design

-After several requests I decided to tackle a character that I have recreated quite a few times - only this time taking inspiration from a new portrait.
+I decided to tackle a character that I have recreated quite a few times - only this time taking inspiration from a new portrait.

 This hand-crafted portrait puppet uses a vintage Pelham Cinderella as a base.
 She is dressed in a supported pannier court gown, crafted from blue taffeta and trimmed with white, gold-shot organza; blue rose clusters, blue satin ribbon, imitation pearls and cut-glass gems.
 Her sleeves - sitting over realistically moulded arms - are created using layers of gathered lace and her bodice is fully structured/boned.
 On her back she wears a blue velvet, fur-edged train.